 Once a container is filtered, it will be indicated in the Network Browser Selection Bar.
 To modify the filter or remove it, click on the Container Filter button again.

-Goverlan displays a large set of information, a list of objects and data on these objects.
-To increase performance and reduce network load, object lists are cached into memory, queried from a domain controller once, and then extracted from memory.
+Goverlan displays a large set of information, a list of objects and data on each object.
+To increase performance and reduce network load object lists are cached into memory, queried from a domain controller once, and then extracted from memory.

 The cached object lists are: